Cheater121/rbacx/docs/policy_loading.md

 ### Diagnostics / properties

-- `last_etag` вЂ” most recently seen ETag from the source.
+- `last_etag` — most recently seen ETag from the source.
-- `last_reload_at` вЂ” timestamp of the last successful reload.
+- `last_reload_at` — timestamp of the last successful reload.
-- `last_error` вЂ” the last exception encountered (if any).
+- `last_error` — the last exception encountered (if any).
-- `suppressed_until` вЂ” time until which further attempts are delayed after errors (exponential backoff with jitter).
+- `suppressed_until` — time until which further attempts are delayed after errors (exponential backoff with jitter).

 ---